 - Teacher notices concern regarding academics, independence, communication, social growth, or behavior

-- Teacher communicates with the student and parents and receives their input
+- Teacher communicates with the student and parents and receives their students.

 - If concern continues, teacher collaborates with other teachers (building specific process) to hone instructional strategies or consider other ways of helping the student be more successful